KA0x0/CDK/README.md

 # Cloud-Development-Kit
-AWS CDK in Typescript for my services.
+AWS CDK in Python for my services.